wongdigital/taxonomy-generator/README.md

    - Check the API key is being loaded correctly

 2. **Memory Issues**:
-   - For large collections, adjust the chunk size in config
-   - Process files in smaller batches
+   - For large collections, try processing files in smaller batches
+   - Reduce the number of categories or tags per category

-3. **Poor Quality Tags**:
+3. **Poor Quality Results**:
-   - Try a different LLM model
+   - Try a different LLM model (e.g., GPT-4)
-   - Adjust the prompts in `prompts.py`
-   - Increase the temperature for more diverse tags
+   - Ensure your content is well-structured and relevant

 ## Contributing